The Northwest Palace at Nimrud

-Individual rooms highlighted in blue contained reliefs with pictorial representations, while those in yellow describe the presence of reliefs with only the Standard Inscription; we are hyperlinking all such rooms to more detailed pages (as of 2014/4/27 completed: rooms F, G, H, S, and EA).
+The following floor plan encompasses the major ‘display’ rooms of Assurnasirpal II's palace.
+Individual rooms highlighted in blue contained reliefs with pictorial representations, while those in yellow describe the presence of reliefs with only the Standard Inscription; we are hyperlinking all such rooms to more detailed pages (as of 2015/2/9 completed: rooms B, C, F, G, H, S, and niche EA [Banquet Stele]).

 History of excavations